MoneySavingExpert.com homepage

 When does tax relief become tax charge?

-However, the Government has now said the LTA will be completely abolished from 6 April 2024, meaning there will be no cap on how much you can build up in pension benefits while continuing to get tax relief.
+The pension lifetime allowance was abolished from 6 April 2024, meaning there is no cap on how much you can build up in pension benefits while continuing to get tax relief.

 To check what your take-home pay should be, including pension contributions and student loan repayments, use our free Income Tax Calculator.